LavaMoat/lavamoat.github.io/src/content/docs/guides/hardening-dev.md

 - `allowBuilds` does not force you to pin versions of allowed packages (it's better for your security posture if you just can't do the risky thing)
 - the ux of `pnpm approve-builds` and `allow-scripts auto` differs
 - `allow-scripts` needs to be run manually to execute the allowed lifecycle script, while `pnpm` will run allowed scripts as part of the install process
-- `allowBuilds` uses package names as identifiers, so you must pin specific versions and avoid installing
+- `allowBuilds` uses package names as identifiers, so you must pin specific versions and avoid installing packages from bogus sources that could spoof their names.

 :::

 ### Securely Running Lifecycle Scripts

 If you need to allow lifecycle scripts for some packages, use `@lavamoat/allow-scripts` to set up a per-package allowlist.
-It identifies packages with their position in the dependency tree, so you can allow a package without allowing anything in your dependencies that has the same name in `package.json`
+It identifies packages with their position in the dependency tree, so if you allow one package, scripts from different packages that match the name will not run. (git and bundled dependencies declare their own name in `pacage.json` to be whatever they want)

 For more information, see the [complete `@lavamoat/allow-scripts` guide](./allow-scripts.md).